-Tell your doctor or nurse about all the medicines you are taking.
-Some birth control pills that contain estrogen or progestin may interfere with test results.
+Tell your provider about all the medicines you are taking.
+Some birth control pills that contain estrogen or progestin may affect test results.

 Empty your bladder just before the test.

-A Pap smear may cause some discomfort, similar to menstrual cramps.
+A Pap test causes little to no discomfort for most women.
+It can cause some discomfort, similar to menstrual cramps.
 You may also feel some pressure during the exam.

 You may bleed a little bit after the test.

-The Pap smear is a screening test for cervical cancer.
-Most cervical cancers can be detected early if a woman has routine Pap smears.
+The Pap test is a screening test for cervical cancer.
+Most cervical cancers can be detected early if a woman has routine Pap tests.